 SCOPE AND PURPOSE:

-The Manager of Business Development (BDM) is a key member of a multi-faceted team that drives the full-cycle proposal process (from capture to post-submission).
-The BDM is primarily responsible for serving as a proposal manager for bid opportunities for a wide range of solicitations, varying in dollar value and donors (USAID, USDA, World Bank, etc.) The BDM will be a highly motivated individual driven by NCBA CLUSA’s mission, vision and new business goals.
+The Business Development Manager (BDM) is a key member of a multi-faceted team that drives the full-cycle proposal process (from capture to post-submission).
+The BDM is primarily responsible for serving as a proposal manager for bid opportunities for a wide range of solicitations, varying in dollar value and donors (USAID, USDA, World Bank, etc.).
+The BDM will be a highly motivated individual driven by NCBA CLUSA’s mission, vision, and new business goals.
 The BDM will also exhibit excellent writing and communication skills and will support the entire Business Development (BD) unit, as well as liaise with staff in relevant departments both at headquarters and internationally.
-The BDM will report directly to the Director of Business Development.
+The BDM will report directly to the Vice President, Business Development.

 ESSENTIAL AREAS OF RESPONSIBILITY

-- Serve as the capture lead for pre-solicitation activities and serve as proposal manager at the release of a solicitation, leading the development process of winning proposals
+- Serves as the capture lead for pre-solicitation activities and as proposal manager at the release of a solicitation, leading the development process of winning proposals.

-- Monitoring the bid process to ensure compliance, responsiveness, competitiveness, and high-quality products.
+- Monitors the bid and submission process for compliance, responsiveness, competitiveness, and excellence in these submissions.

-- Lead or support the writing of proposal sections and/or expression of interest (EOIs)
+- Leads and/or supports writing proposal sections and expression of interest (EOIs).

-- Maintain up-to-date proposal templates including Project Performance Reports (PPRs), Corporate Capabilities Statements and CVs;
+- Maintains up-to-date proposal templates including Project Performance Reports (PPRs) and Corporate Capabilities Statements.

-- Maintains SharePoint platform for management of new business opportunity;
+- Maintains the SharePoint platform for management of new business opportunities.

-- Drafts contracts for new business consultants and provide logistical support including processing invoices and collecting deliverables;
+- Drafts contracts for new business consultants and provides logistical support including processing invoices and collecting deliverables.

-- Drafts various reports for the COO – International Programs on BD statistics for Board of Directors reports.
+- Drafts various reports for the Senior Vice President of International Operations (SVP) on BD statistics for Board of Directors reports.

-- Participate in strategic planning on program, implementation and new business goals and positioning.
+- Participates in strategic planning on program implementation and new business goals and positioning.